bilgino/angularforddd/README.md

 }
 ```

-Necessary transformations can reside in the view model.
-A better approach is to have a separate component such as a mapper, translator, factory or abstract super class
+Necessary transformations on data values can reside in the view model class.
+A better approach is to have a separate component such as a mapper, translator,
-which performs all UI-related operations.
-In this way, we can delegate and decouple the transformation responsibilities to promote code reusability.
+factory or abstract super class which performs all UI-related transformations.
+In this way, we can delegate and decouple the transformation responsibilities to promote
+code reusability with subclassing (not subtyping).

 ```
 abstract class ViewModel<T>{